-- 1. Kindergarten will remain on the primary playground.
-Grade 1 will remain on the primary playground for the 10-minute recesses and may play on the intermediate playground during lunch recess.
-Grade 2 may play on the primary or the intermediate playground, and Grades 3-5 will remain on the intermediate playground. - 2.
-During the 10-minute recess periods (9:55-10:05 and 1:55-2:05), intermediate students are to remain on the blacktop and play-structure areas only.
-The upper field is open during lunch recess with designated areas for Grade 1-5 students. - 3.
+- 1. Kindergarten will remain on the primary playground. - 2.
+During the 10-minute recess periods (9:55-10:05 and 1:55-2:05) and lunch play time, classes should play in their designated areas: field or blacktop. - 3.
 The recesses are designed to allow children to have a snack, go to the restroom, play, and socialize.
 During this time, chasing and tag games or other rough activities are not allowed in order to avoid children running into others or receiving injuries through falls.
 (We have made a special effort to have extra equipment such as balls, jump ropes, etc. available to give the children as many options as possible.) - 4.
 Do not climb the trees or hang on branches. - 5.
-At recess time, students must be on the playground and out of the hallways unless directed to the office by an adult. - 6.
+At recess time, students must be on the playground only unless directed to the office by an adult. - 6.
 Students should go across the bars in one direction at a time and never on top of the bars. - 7.
-No jumping off the playground structure. - 8.
-When using the slide, walk up the stairs and slide down the slide only in a sitting position. - 9.
-Follow all P.E. rules for game playing. - 10.
+Play safely at all times. - 8.
+When using the slide, walk up the stairs and slide down the slide only in a sitting position facing forward. - 9.
+Keep hands, feet, and objects to self. - 10.
+Follow all P.E. rules for game playing. - 11.
 Children are to eat their snacks at the benches or picnic tables before playing.
 We encourage fruits, vegetables, dairy, lean protein, whole grains, and nutritionally rich foods to give children lasting energy.
-Please do not send children with soda, gum, or candy, which does not provide the nutrition needed to be the best student possible. - 11.
-Toys are to be left at home unless there is special permission given by the teacher. - 12.
+Please do not send children with soda, gum, or candy, which does not provide the nutrition needed to be the best student possible. - 12.
+Toys are to be left at home unless there is special permission given by the teacher. - 13.
 At the end of the recess, a bell will sound.
 The children are to immediately stop what they are doing and stand still until released by the staff on yard duty.
-The children will be instructed to walk to their class line. - 13.
-There will be no ball playing on the primary grass area before or after school due to the amount of parents and siblings during drop off and pick up.
+The children will be instructed to walk to their class line. - 14.
+Play areas are only within the red chalk lines.